 Ask yourself these questions to decide whether refinancing is right for you:

 Will I qualify for a refinance loan?
-Depending on the loan program, lenders might check your credit score, debt-to-income ratio and employment status.
-Borrowers with higher credit scores and lower debt-to-income ratios are generally seen as less risky — and some lenders have adopted stricter standards during the coronavirus pandemic.
+Lenders may check your credit score, debt-to-income ratio and employment status.
+Many have adopted stricter standards during the pandemic and favor borrowers with higher credit scores and lower debt-to-income ratios.

-Right now, “all borrowers, not just FHA borrowers, will need a better credit score and lower debt than prior to the pandemic,” says Karen Solgard, a loan consultant with New American Funding.
+Right now, “all borrowers, not just FHA borrowers, will need a better credit score and lower debt than prior to the pandemic,” Solgard says.
 “Lenders are staring down forbearance requests and possible foreclosures.”